TeCoEd/minecraft-photobooth/worksheet.md

 1. Add a specific block which triggers the camera

 2. Add further blocks to control PiCamera settings such as taking a video or applying a filter

+3. Use blocks to start and stop the PiCamera recording a video